 Creating Your Personal Budget

-Start by downloading the template and recording your income followed by expenses into the spreadsheet.
-The first worksheet is the personal budget worksheet that will hold the details of the possible sources of income as well as amounts received through each of the sources.
-The various sources of income included by default are:
+Start by downloading the template and recording into the spreadsheet your income, followed by expenses.
+The first worksheet is the personal budget worksheet that will hold the details of the possible sources of income, as well as amounts received through each of the sources.
+There are various sources of income included by default in this template:

 - Salary / Wages

 - Interest / Dividends

 The worksheet also includes a savings goal set for each month that one should aim to achieve through successful budgeting.
 The savings goal can be a single goal or a set of projected goals.
 The net value of the savings goal is calculated monthly, as well as on the basis of an aggregated annual amount of savings.
 The monthly analysis helps to obtain a projected image of the overall savings targets that individuals aim to achieve and the amounts they can potentially allocate towards their savings.
 It also helps with making better savings and expenditures decisions.

 - Daily Living